The Artist

 The inciting incident occurs at 12 minutes when George experiences prophetic nightmare where he loses his voice and can't be heard, while the world around him erupts with sound - foreshadowing the talkie revolution..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to George defiantly chooses to produce and direct his own silent film with his own money, refusing to accept that talkies are the future., moving from reaction to action.
+This reveals the protagonist's commitment to George defiantly chooses to produce and direct his own silent film with his own money, refusing to accept that talkies are the future., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, George burns his old films in drunken despair, fire spreads.
 Uggie saves him but George has lost everything including his will to live.
-Whiff of death: near-suicide attempt., demonstrates the protagonist at their lowest point.
+Whiff of death: near-suicide attempt., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Peppy buys George's auctioned possessions and devises plan to cast him in her next picture, combining his talent with new technology - synthesis of old and new., demonstrating the transformation achieved throughout the journey.